 My PC has an i7 4790k, 16gb of Corsair Vengeance RAM, a GTX 980 and is running on an MSI Gaming 7 motherboard, I can handle most games on ultra and Call of Duty: WWII runs without a hitch with everything cranked to max, well extra!? at 2560x1440p at 144HZ.
 I had every frame synced so I peaked at 144FPS and whilst there were some wild swings in frame rates, down to as low as 64FPS, I averaged at around 100FPS which is fabulous for a game that looks this good.

-The meat of the game for me is multi-player and it’s better than ever in terms of sheer fun, however, there are a few things about Call of Duty that seem to be unique to it.
+The meat of Call of Duty: WWII for me is multi-player and it’s better than ever in terms of sheer fun, however, there are a few things about all Call of Duty multiplayer games that seem to be unique to it.
 There is a toxicity in the lobbies and matches that you don’t get in other games, sure, everyone who does well is a hacker and anyone that kills you more than once is a camper but for some reason, anyone who gets killed is shocked, every player thinks they are the only one on their team “playing properly”.
 If you have ever played Call of Duty online think about how many times that you have heard these sentences:

 “No way, I shot you first”